Worldline-Global-Collect/connect-sdk-client-js/documentation/Migration Guide v4 to v5.md

 }
 ```

-This implementation introduces callback hell *(especially when another async method needed to be called with the response of the previous async method)*
+This implementation introduces callback hell *(especially when another async method needed to be called with the response of the previous async method)*:

 ```ts
 session.getIinDetails(partialCreditCardNumber, paymentDetails).then(